 While privacy and a lack of financial speculation are two huge benefits of using verifiable credentials in digital identity, both factors have limited the social reach and virality of the concept.
 Search volumes for NFTs are several orders of magnitude higher than for verifiable credentials.
 When you hear about someone selling an NFT for $10,000 profit, you are likely to look into what’s going on and spend some time understanding the technology.

 Verifiable credentials are the more practical technology to digitize our identities and finally allow people to prove who they are on the internet.
 The challenge of user adoption is on everyone’s mind, and Trinsic is here to make it easy for developers to issue, manage, and verify credentials.
-If you’re interested, you can get started in our Studio for free right away.
+If you’re interested, you can get started in our dashboard for free right away.

 The Future of Digital Identity Is in Our Hands